samadeusfp/PRIPEL/README.md

 - n: Maximum prefix of considered traces for the trace-variant-query.
 It must be an integer
 - k: Prunning parameter of the trace-variant-query.
 At least k traces must appear in a noisy variant count to be part of the result of the query.
 It must be an integer

-Please note that certain combinations of n,k and epsilon can lead to very long runtime.
-If you experience such a runtime, try to increase the value for k.
+Please note that certain combinations of n, k and epsilon can lead to very long runtime.
+If you experience such a runtime, try to higher values for k.

 ## How to contact us